Location: Northampton, MA

 - Organized and detail-oriented and demonstrate a commitment to high quality professional work.

-- Must be flexible, and be able to work with periodic supervision as part of the New England team.
+- Must be flexible and be able to work with limited day to day supervision as part of the New England team.

 - Courteous, outgoing personality and a sense of humor a plus.

 - Willingness to become knowledgeable about the programs and activities of the American Farmland Trust.